 Salish Sea Sentinels

 Did you know that the presence of professional whale watch boats can help keep whales safe?
 The Salish Sea is a huge body of water, covering nearly 7,000 square miles.
-While law enforcement officers are on the water to enforce regulations as much as they can be, with finite resources, it’s impossible to be everywhere at once.
-Often professional whale watchers are the only line of defense when it comes to protecting local whales.
+While law enforcement officers are on the water to enforce regulations as much as they can be, with limited resources and multiple groups of whales in the area at one time, it’s impossible to be everywhere at once.
+Professional whale watchers are the often the only line of defense when it comes to protecting local whales.

 The Sentinel Effect